pouretrebelle/chareads.com/content/books/2015/01/09-christians-fall-of-rome/index.md

 rating7: 3

 readDates: [[2015-01-07, 2015-01-09]]
 dateRated: 2015-01-09
 dateReviewed: 2015-01-09

 tags: [type-non-fiction, pub-great-ideas, sub-theology, form-paperback]
 ---

 This was enlightening.
 I feel enlightened.
 Never before have I dissected elements of the Christian religion, and it kind of made me angry.
-Here's a video about it.